vmware/vic-product/installer/docs/DESIGN.md

   performed on the resulting appliance.

 ### Triage Process

-When a `vic-product` CI build fails, it is the responsibility of the component team that triggered the build to triage the failure.

 - Message `#vic-product-standup` channel to say that triage is in progress
 - Download build logs from the failed build